ayushsubedi/naivebayes_spirathon2019/README.md

 - **Naive Bayes(Solutions):** Solutions for Naive Bayes
 - **NB Spam detection classifier**: We build a binary classifier using Scikit learn and publicly available SMS datasets.
 We also evaluate our model’s performance.
 - **NB Spam detection classifier(Solutions)**: Solutions for NB Spam detection classifier notebook.
+- **NB vs Bagging, Random Forest and Adaboost(Solutions)**: We will not spend much time here.
+This notebook basically compares Naive bayes with other algorithmns for the same dataset.